学長からのメッセージ Message from the President

 To be more responsive to new needs in the age of globalization, BFGU works on various international exchange programs.

-Students from the Fashion Design Course participated in the field trip program of the “KOYORI PROJECT 2024.”
+Students from the Fashion Design Course participated in the field trip program of the “KOYORI PROJECT 2025.”
 This international initiative connects students from Japan and Thailand and aims to preserve and modernize traditional crafts in the mountainous regions of Thailand.
-As part of the program, students collaborated with Thai students in workshops and stayed with local artisans for two days in various villages in Northern Thailand.
-Through these immersive homestays, they experienced local craftsmanship firsthand and deepened their understanding of traditional production methods.
+As part of the program, students collaborated with Thai students in workshops and engaged in five days of fieldwork at various artisan studios throughout Northern Thailand.
+Through these immersive on-site explorations, they experienced local craftsmanship firsthand and deepened their understanding of traditional production methods.

 Exchange project with the Parsons School of Design, USA.